Did you know that some companies have achieved a 100% increase in their conversion rates by implementing some landing page best practices?

-In the example we spoke about earlier, Yuppiechef found that their navigation menu was distracting visitors.
+In the example we spoke about earlier, Yuppiechef found that the online store navigation menu on their landing page was distracting visitors.

 With Navigation – Image via VWO

 Visitors aren’t interested in reading a lot.
-So keep your copy concise while making sure that you’re able to convey your value proposition clearly.
+So keep your landing page copy concise while making sure that you’re able to convey your value proposition clearly.

 Image via Slack

 We’ve talked about how you should focus on making your landing page less distracting from your goals.
 Now let’s talk about best practices how to catch the attention of your target audience so that they take an action.

 Catchy headlines on a landing page are extremely effective in driving conversion rates.

 Your headlines should not only motivate your visitors but also give them a good enough reason to take an action.

 Create headlines that are concise yet showcase the value you can provide to your customers.
 Use relevant keywords in your landing page headlines to optimize your pages for search engines.